vitimiti/Vmr.Sdl2.Net/README.md

 These are a series of projects using the existing libraries to show examples on how you may want to use them, as well as showcase similarities and differences with the native library API.

+These examples somewhat lack error checking and assume the usage of the critical error to stop errors from propagating and crashing the program on any error instead.
+You may want to take a different approach depending on your project's needs.

 ### Example 001:

 A rough, simple example on how to create a basic window and handle the quit events.